 ‘Yeah, that’s definitely in the not good category,’ said HyJean.

 ‘Right, let’s figure this out,’ said Cap.
-‘Jean, you take a look at the computers, see if you can shut it down.
-Mick, you try and wake Limescale, see if we can get some answers out of him.
+‘HyJean, take a look at the computers, see if you can shut it down.
+Flush, try and wake Limescale, see if we can get some answers out of him.
+Suds, help get those last couple of guys out.
 I’ll see if I can turn this thing off.’

 HyJean rushed over to the row of computers, tapping at the keys, but after being abandoned for a while, the computers had gone into standby mode and required a password to get back in.
-HyJean frantically typed PASSWORD1 and hit enter.
+HyJean frantically typed LIMESCALE and hit enter.
 Nothing.
-PASSWORD2.
+LIMESCALE2.
 Nothing.
+LIMESCALE3.
 After a few more attempts at increasing numbered intervals, she suddenly had an idea.
-P@SSWORD.
+PASSWORD.
 It worked!
 She was in.

 ‘When will they learn?’ she muttered.

 She skimmed through everything on the screens and frantically began tapping and clicking to try and stop the process.

 Meanwhile, Flush was busy slapping Limescale on the cheeks.
 ‘Come on you stupid twig, wake up!’

 He leaned down and shouted into his ear, ‘WAKE UP!
 WE NEED YOUR HELP!
 WAKE UP DAMN YOU!’